liveahero-wiki/liveahero-wiki.github.io/blog.md

 </figure>

 More than 70% of the respondents have some degree of Japanese understanding, with 13.4% of them having studied Japanese at various N* level.
-2 of them are even native speakers!
+2 respondents are even native speakers!
 (Hello Japanese people :wave:)

 ~~Hope you all like my choice of "important Japanese words".~~